History

 By the closing of the Mayo Farm, Stowe Land Trust, or SLT, as it became known, had grown from a small handful of Stowe residents to a bonafide organization.
 New Board Members included Herb Hillman, Bruce Nourjian, and Katharine Greenewalt.
 Its purpose, as defined in the first official Mission Statement, was “to preserve the open spaces, scenic vistas and rural beauty in this unique corner of the world.”

-Since the creation of the Stowe Land Trust, the organization has completed 35 conservation projects, five of which are owned and managed by Stowe Land Trust and conserved more than 4,500 acres of land.
+Since the creation of the Stowe Land Trust, the organization has completed 36 conservation projects, six of which are owned and managed by Stowe Land Trust and conserved more than 4,500 acres of land.
 Stowe Land Trust’s membership has been growing and fundraising events continue to be a vital part of the organization’s success.
 Though the leadership of the Board of Directors, staff, and membership support, Stowe Land Trust continues to be dedicated to the conservation of scenic, recreational, and productive farm and forest lands for the benefit of the greater Stowe community.